Realm of Bal-Kriav

 These two great wars have left their mark across many regions.
 After the God Era, the Mortal Systems were left to the mortals.
 The history after that is largely focused from the perspective of Nuciregmas historians on the world Bal-Kriav.

-We start our voyage at Angvild isle, a place pulled into this world from Chaos in the Dawn War.
+We start our voyage at Angvild isle, a place pulled into this world from Chaos in the Creation War.
 Today, it is home to the Gimrune and other peoples of Engineen.
 The Engineens lay claim to inventing the first dirigibles.
 Travelling north from Angvild, we pass the former pirate haven Arrowoyn.
 A short travel north from this island we come upon the Bone Rigs.
-These bone platforms serve as ports of trade with the lich leaders of Sôvuk isle.
+These bone platforms serve as trade ports with Torvild's lich masters.
 Leaving the macabre rigs, we travel west to one of the marvels of the realm, the Sea Tunnel.
 By way of this otherworldly sea passage, ships can make a rapid journey to the far northwestern corner of Midrêth.

 We sail west past the Sea Tunnel and shadow the coasts of the Aerie of Dragons.
 Numerous ruins dot the landscape of this war-torn region, some of the most important are the remnants of the ancient empires Arkhosia and Bael Turath.
 In the interior of this region are many dragons, dragon-bloods, and giants.
 In one part of the Aerie is the Ice Tear.
 At this enormous keep, the machinations of the great wyrm Amaglothorn led to a great valley being covered over by a glacier.